Montreal-Quakers/website/_pages/qc.md

 ### COVID precautions <span class="stanchor"><a name="precautions"></a></span>

 Requirements for visitors:
-* For now, we require vaccine passports (with ID) for everyone 12 years of age or older.  {% comment %}* Wearing a mask, covering nose and mouth, is mandatory at all times.{% endcomment %}
+* Vaccine passports required (with ID) for everyone 12 years of age or older.  {% comment %}* Wearing a mask, covering nose and mouth, is mandatory at all times.{% endcomment %}
 * If you're experiencing COVID symptoms, please stay home.
 * Disinfect hands at the entrance.
 * Please disinfect surfaces before and after use.